-Naked Therapy (N.T.) is an experience that combines elements from positive and person-centered talk therapy, experiential therapy, and creative play therapy, with the added component of the client and/or therapist getting naked to facilitate more honest and unique insights through the experience of arousal.
-In each Naked Therapy session, I seek to provide my clients with a comfortable, accepting, even fun environment wherein they can develop a sense of self that is empowering, an awareness of their feelings that is freeing, and an understanding of the conflicts that are holding them back from realizing their full potential.
+Naked Therapy (N.T.) is an experience that combines elements of positive and person-centered talk therapy, experiential therapy, and creative play therapy, with the added component of the patient and/or therapist getting naked to facilitate more honest and unique insights through the experience of arousal.
+In each Naked Therapy session, I seek to provide my patients with a comfortable, accepting, even fun environment wherein they can develop a sense of self that is empowering, an awareness of their feelings that is freeing, and an understanding of the conflicts that are holding them back from realizing their full potential.
 Just as dreams unlock the unconscious, arousal unlocks the hyper-conscious.
 Arousal may be emotional, physical, and/or intellectual.

 Accepting Male Desire